Near the intersection of South Fern Street and 18th Street South, in the Pentagon City/Crystal City area

 - July 8, 2020: Dominion Energy presented an introduction to the project at a virtual meeting with the Aurora Highlands Civic Association.

-- September - October 2020: The County will accept written feedback from the community about Dominion Energy’s use permit, including specific feedback about design elements.
-The online feedback form will be posted to this page.
+- September - October 2020: Dominion Energy will continue to accept written feedback from the community, including specific feedback about design elements.

-- November 2020: Opportunities for public testimony at the Planning Commission (Nov.
-2) and County Board (Nov.
-14) public meetings.
+- November 2020: Opportunities for public testimony will be available at the Planning Commission (Nov.
+4) and County Board (Nov.
+14) public hearings.

 - 2021: The Department of Parks and Recreation will host a public planning process for the 18th Street South and South Ives Street site once a funding mechanism is secured.